 Java is a computing platform used for some of GCU's multimedia websites.
 These sites may not function properly unless you have Java installed.
 Before installing Java on your device, first check to see if it is already installed.
 You can do so by clicking the Verifying if you have Java installed heading below.

-The creators of Java have a helpful web tool that can be used to verify if your Java is working correctly and offer a seamless method of updating if needed.
+The creators of Java have a helpful tool that can be used to verify if you have Java installed.

 - To verify if you have Java, start at the java.com website